hostspaceng/community-challenge/README.md

 ```
 kubectl create -f prometheus-service.yaml
 ```
 Remember, for this command to work, you must be in the `/kube_files` folder.
-The new prometheus service creates a new AWS loadbalancer whose URL is used to access the promethues server.
+The new prometheus service creates a new AWS load balancer whose URL is used to access the prometheus server.

 ```
-kubectl get svc -n promethues
+kubectl get svc -n prometheus
 ```
-The above commands returns the prometheus URL of the prometheus service.
+The above command returns the prometheus URL of the prometheus service.

 ![alt text](images/image4.png)
 ![alt text](images/image5.png)

 ### Grafana Deployment
-Grafana is the visualization tool used to visualize metrics gotten by prometheus.
+Grafana is the visualization tool used to visualize metrics obtained by prometheus.
 The deployment file for grafana is located in the `/kube_files` folder.

 To deploy grafana run `kubectl create -f grafana.yaml`.

 The deployed resources can be found using the `kubectl get all -n grafana` command.
-The grafana service created has a `LoadBalancer` type, so an AWS loadbalancer is created whose URL is used to access the grafana service.
+The grafana service created has a `LoadBalancer` type, so an AWS load balancer is created whose URL is used to access the grafana service.

 ![alt text](images/image6.png)